 - UNITED CONCORDIA ENROLLMENT FORM – If you want to enroll in the retiree dental plan.

 - Return forms, page one (1) of your PSERS estimate, a copy of your current medical card and a check payable to PFT Health & Welfare Fund in the enclosed pre-addressed envelope.

-Retirees on the Optum Rx Plan who are turning age 65 will be automatically enrolled in the Express Scripts Medicare Rx.
+Retirees on the Capital Rx Plan who are turning age 65 will be automatically enrolled in the Humana Group Medicare PDP.
 Call the fund if you do not wish to be enrolled.

 Be advised that depending on your annual income, Medicare may charge you an income-related monthly adjustment amount (IRMAA).
 The sliding scale charge is a set of statutory percentage-based tables to adjust Medicare Part B and prescription drug coverage Medicare Part D premiums.
 The higher the beneficiary’s range of modified adjusted gross income (MAGI), the higher the IRMAA will be.
 Click here for more information.